brimdata/zed/docs/language/README.md

 ```
 count() by color
 ```
-Similarly, the canonical form of a search expression is a `filter` operator (and the "AND" operator is explicit in canonical form), so the example from above would be written canonically as
+Similarly, the canonical form of a search expression includes a `filter` operator and the target word enclosed in a `match()` function (and the "AND" operator is explicit in canonical form).
+Therefore the example from above would be written canonically as
 ```
-filter widget and price > 1000
+filter match("widget") and price > 1000
 ```
 Unlike typical log search systems, the Zed language operators are uniform: you can specify an operator including keyword search terms, Boolean predicates,